-In 2010, three Western states elected governors who immediately generated national buzz.
+In 2010, three Western states elected governors immediately generated national buzz.
 Brian Sandoval, a Republican, was the first Latino elected governor of Nevada.
 John Hickenlooper, who campaigned as a Democratic centrist in the midst of a Tea Party wave, was elected in Colorado.
 And in New Mexico, Republican Susana Martinez became the nation’s first Latina governor.

 All three proved popular in their first terms and easily won re-election.
 But at the end of their second terms, the three find themselves in much different positions.